RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### What do you need to know to be successful?

-To achieve complete autonomy of the BLIMP, we need comprehensive understanding of several interrelated technical areas:
+To achieve complete autonomy of the BLIMP, the team needs a comprehensive understanding of several interrelated technical areas:

 1. **Sensor Fusion Algorithms**: Advanced techniques for integrating heterogeneous sensor data into coherent state estimates.
 2. **Aerodynamics of Lighter-than-Air Vehicles**: Understanding the unique physics governing blimp movement and stability.